 2.1 Comparison between Statistician and Data Scientist

-- well-formatted data stored in a database system with size much larger than a PC’s memory or hard-disk;
+- well-formatted data stored in a database system with a size much larger than a PC’s memory or hard-disk;

 - real-time streaming data and other types of records.